f-viktor/GPU-Passthrough_Arch-Linux/README.md

-mouse and keyboard will no longer work however, you can plug in extra mice and keyboard, or just give it your own, Add Hardware-> USB something add your keyboard first, as you'll need your mouse to add your mouse.
+mouse and keyboard will no longer work however, you can plug in extra mice and keyboard, or just give it your own, Add Hardware-> USB something add your keyboard first, as you'll need your mouse to add your mouse. (you'll get them back when you shut down the VM)

 Install the latest drivers, nvidia drivers will install but will refuse to work.
 In device manager the device will be disabled due to error: 43 and your resolution winn be bound to 800x600